DataHaskell/docs/_posts/2016-10-19-current-environment.md

       - Core Vector Machines
   - Decision trees
     - **hinduce-classifier-decisiontree** [](https://hackage.haskell.org/package/hinduce-classifier-decisiontree){:.hackage} [](https://github.com/roberth/hinduce-classifier-decisiontree){:.github}: A very simple decision tree construction algorithm; an implementation of `hinduce-classifier`'s Classifier class.
+    - **HaskellGBM** [](https://github.com/dpkatz/HaskellGBM){:.github} : Haskell wrapper around LightGBM, the distributed library for gradient-boosted decision tree algorithms.
+The emphasis is on using Haskell types (in particular the `refined` library) to help ensure that the hyperparameter settings chosen by the user are coherent and in-bounds at all times.
   - Gaussian processes
     - **HasGP** [](https://hackage.haskell.org/package/HasGP){:.hackage} : Gaussian processes for regression and classification, based on the Laplace approximation and Expectation Propagation.